skip to content

 }

-Let’s compile the main.rs file to an object file.
+Let’s compile the main.rs file and emit an object file like before:

 $ rustc --emit=obj -o main.o main.rs